hazelcast/hazelcast/CONTRIBUTING.md

 ## Pull Requests
 Thanks for creating your pull request (PR).
-*	Contributions are submitted, reviewed, and accepted using the pull requests on GitHub.
+1. Contributions are submitted, reviewed, and accepted using the pull requests on GitHub.
-2. In order to merge your PR, please sign the [Contributor Agreement Form].
+2. Our bot will automatically ask you on the PR to sign the Hazelcast Contributor Agreement.
 3. Try to make clean commits that are easily readable (including descriptive commit messages).
 4. The latest changes are in the **master** branch.
 5. Before you push, run the command `mvn clean package -P checkstyle,spotbugs` in your terminal and fix the CheckStyle and SpotBugs errors (if any).
 Push your PR once it is free of CheckStyle and SpotBugs errors.